Can You Go to Jail for a Second DUI in Utah?

 Salt Lake City Lawyer for a Second DUI

 If you were arrested and charged with a second, third, or other DUI, take your case to an attorney.
 While you may have already faced the penalties for your first DUI, the second charge carries increased penalties and mandatory jail time.
-For a free consultation on your charges, contact Salt Lake City criminal defense attorney Darwin Overson of Overson Law today.
+For a free consultation on your charges, contact Salt Lake City criminal defense lawyer Darwin Overson of Overson Law today.
 Our number is (801) 758-2287.